VictoriaMetrics/VictoriaMetrics/docs/guides/grafana-vmgateway-openid-configuration.md

 api_url = http://localhost:3001/realms/{KEYCLOACK_REALM}/protocol/openid-connect/userinfo
 ```

-Start Grafana.
-You should be able to log in using your identity provider.
+After restarting Grafana with the new config you should be able to log in using your identity provider.

 ## Start vmgateway